-After reading this article, we will let you decide whether receiving a lawsuit loan is worth it for you so you ensure you choose the best pre-settlement loan company.
+After reading this article, we will let you decide whether a settlement lender is worth it, so you ensure you choose the best pre-settlement loan company.

 The actual definition of a lawsuit loan

+A settlement advance is also known as a non-recourse financing agreement.
 According to investopedia, for victims waiting to receive class-action payments, a lawsuit settlement loan may seem like a quick and easy solution to their financial woes.
-A type of advance funding, a lawsuit settlement loan (sometimes called lawsuit financing or pre-settlement funding) is a cash advance from your pending settlement proceeds.
+A type of advance funding, a lawsuit settlement loan (sometimes called lawsuit financing or pre-settlement funding), is a cash advance from your pending settlement proceeds.

-- Lawsuit loans are based solely on the merits and outcome of your case.
+- Lawsuit loans are non-recourse and based solely on the merits and outcome of your case.

-- Lawsuit loans can be approved in as little as 24 hours and funds are repaid directly by your attorney when your settlement check arrives.
+- Lawsuit loans can be approved in as little as 24 hours, and funds are compensated directly by your attorney when your settlement check arrives.

 How does lawsuit funding work?

-Once the complaint of your lawsuit has been filed, it’s easier to proceed with a lawsuit advance as our underwriters rigorously evaluate your case, and the council is contacted to verify all information of the case.
-Once approved, the plaintiff and attorney receive a contract, if signed by both parties, the approval amount will be either wired the same day or sent via a certified check the next day.
+The way legal funding works is really simple but you must have an attorney representing you.
+Once the complaint of your lawsuit has been filed, it’s easier to proceed with a lawsuit advance.
+First, you will apply online or over the phone.
+Then, our underwriters will rigorously evaluate your case, and your attorney will be contacted to verify all information on the claim.
+Once approved, you and your attorney will receive a contract; and once signed, the approval amount will be either wired out to you the same day or sent via a certified check the next day.

 Is pre-settlement funding a good idea?